JuliaWeb/HTTP.jl/docs/src/index.md

 ## Overview

-HTTP.jl provides both client and server functionality for the [http](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) protocol.
-As a client, it provides the ability to make a wide range of request, including GET, POST, websocket upgrades, form data, multipart, chunking, and cookie handling.
+HTTP.jl provides both client and server functionality for the [http](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol) and [websocket](https://en.wikipedia.org/wiki/WebSocket) protocols.
+As a client, it provides the ability to make a wide range of requests, including GET, POST, websocket upgrades, form data, multipart, chunking, and cookie handling.
+There is also advanced functionality to provide client-side middleware and generate your own customized HTTP client.
 On the server side, it provides the ability to listen, accept, and route http requests, with middleware and handler interfaces to provide flexibility in processing responses.